xaviervia/tessellation/README.md

 }
 ```

-...you take another reducer as the first argument and pass it through when you are not interested in the current action:
+…you take another reducer as the first argument and pass it through when you are not interested in the current action:

 ```diff
 - const reducer = (state, action) => {